Physics-informed Hamiltonian learning for large-scale optoelectronic property prediction: Results

 Figure~\ref{fig:cspbbr3_gaps_and_error}\textbf{b} presents the average residual for each band obtained in the pristine TB model (left panel) in comparison to \textsc{Hamster} (right panel) at a temperature of \SI{425}{K}.
 Without accounting for the effect of the dynamic environment, the energy of certain bands appears systematically over- or underestimated, indicating inherent limitations of the TB model in capturing band-specific dynamic fluctuations in the electronic structure.
 Incorporating the environment-dependent interactions via the $\Delta$ML step, these systematic deviations are significantly reduced, with residuals now appearing much less amplified and more randomly distributed around zero.
 A notable exception remains for the uppermost conduction bands, where a consistent mismatch persists.
 This can be attributed to their reduced weighting during optimization (see Methods section).
 Overall, these results demonstrate the strength of the physics-informed Hamiltonian learning framework, which combines the ability of TB models to capture the essential features of the electronic structure with the flexibility of ML to incorporate subtle but crucial environmental and multi-center effects.

 A key advantage of our approach is that it enables simulations of system sizes far beyond the practical reach of explicit first-principles methods such as DFT.
 Modeling of larger systems can reveal distinct dynamical behavior and, by reducing finite-size effects, provide a more realistic description of the material.
 To explore this regime, we train an MLFF for CsPbBr$_3$ (see Methods) and perform MD simulations for a $16\times16\times16$ supercell of CsPbBr$_3$ consisting of 20480 atoms.
 Using the \textsc{Hamster} model, we subsequently predict Hamiltonians and compute band gaps by extracting eigenvalues at the VBM and CBM via the Lanczos algorithm as implemented in \textsc{Arpack} \cite{lehoucq_arpack_1998}.
 Figure~\ref{fig:cspbbr3_gaps_and_error}\textbf{a} shows that the mean value of the band gap at \SI{425}{K} closely matches the one obtained for the smaller supercell.
 At the same time, the sizable band-gap fluctuations seen for the smaller supercells are almost entirely averaged out, yielding a much narrower distribution and a more realistic description of the material at finite temperature.
+This improved statistical convergence allows us to assess the temperature dependence of the band gap.
+While the absolute value of the band gap is affected by the known inaccuracies of PBE-level DFT, the resulting temperature dependence can still be meaningfully compared to experiment.
+For the $16\times16\times16$ supercell, we obtain a slope of \SI{3.95e-4}{eV/K}, in good agreement with the experimental value of \SI{3.41e-4}{eV/K} reported in Ref.~\cite{mannino_temperaturedependent_2020}.
+We note, however, that thermal expansion is not included in the simulation and that the temperature range considered here extends beyond that of the experimental study, both of which are expected to affect the band gap values.